remithr/testDo/docs/index.md

 }

 - **b.
 Transfer Voucher Tokens**<br/>
-This API is used to transfer Fish assets from one account to another<br/>
+This API is used to transfer Voucher token assets from one account to another<br/>
 API: /transferVoucherTokenAssets<br/>
 Request Body:<br/>